cosums/LavaCake/README.md

 - Discord bot that manages conversational chats and commands sent to SourPi.

 ### Ollama
-- Uses Ollama API to do some cool things with local llms, keeping the Obsidian Vault private!
+- Uses Ollama Client to do some cool things with local llms, keeping the Obsidian Vault private!